san650/ember-cli-page-object/quickstart.md

 });
 {% endhighlight %}

-Now we're going to convert this test to use a page object.

-First, create a new page object
+We want to convert this test to use a page object, so, the first thing we need to do is to create a new page object.
+For this we'll use one of the generators that comes with the addon.

 {% highlight bash %}
 $ ember generate page-object login